Home » Cast Iron » Cast Iron Tri Tip Roast

 Instructions

-• Turn heat down to medium and cook tri tip for about 7 minutes on each side, flipping once.
-When the meat reaches an internal temperature of 125-126ºF add in butter, garlic, shallots and rosemary.
+• When the meat reaches an internal temperature of 125-126ºF (for medium) add in butter, garlic, shallots and rosemary.
 With a spoon, spoon the melted butter over the roast as it continues to cook and come up to temperature.

 • Remove the roast from the pan once it is 5 degrees below your desired doneness, see post above.
 For this recipe the roast was cooked to 130ºF